 To install a Windows version (95/98/NT/XP/Vista/7), simply insert the LINDO API installation CD, double-click on the LINDO API folder to open the directory, and then double-click on the setup icon to run the LINDO API setup program.
+For a downloaded version of LINDO API, simply extract the executable file (.exe) from the (.zip) archive and run it (double-click the setup icon) to launch the installation process.
 Setup will do all the required work to install LINDO API on your system and will prompt you for any required information.